asaracc/job-automator/README.md

 Even if you drop the `zzz_output` all your data still in the CSV file.

 # 🏗️ Roadmap PaaS
-[ ] Rebuild System: Script para reconstruir pastas e PDFs a partir do CSV.
+[ ] Rebuild System: Create the folders and files using the CSV as a source instead of GenAI

-[ ] Web Dashboard: Interface web para visualizar o CSV Master.
+[ ] Web Dashboard: To

 [ ] PostgreSQL Sync: Migração do CSV para banco de dados relacional.